adicu/learn-webdev/curriculum/webdev_curriculum.md

 <a id="authentication"></a>
 ## 2.3 Authentication

-If you refresh your web browser enough times, you may see the expected JSON disappear and be replaced by an error message
+If you refresh your web browser enough times, you might see an error message instead of the expected JSON data.
+This is because we are sending unauthorized requests to Github's API, meaning that we are using their API without logging in first.

 <a id="basic-authentication"></a>
 ### 2.3.1 Basic Authentication